themeteorchef/writing-a-package/writing-a-package.md

 1. Define the package.
 What does it do?
 Who is it for?
 What problem does it help to solve?
 Provide examples here.
 Give me an example of what my code will look like when I use your package.
 2. Explain the API.
 What are the public functions/methods?
 How do they work?
 What parameters do they take and what types?
 This is where you explain what Lego parts are in the bin so we know what we can build with.
 3. Outline your tests and how to run them.
 Make sure people using your package know how to test it.
-My personal favorite is to include instructions for running the test along with a screenshot of the tests passing.
+[My personal favorite](https://github.com/themeteorchef/controller#tests) is to include instructions for running the test along with a screenshot of the tests passing.
 4. Provide a license.
 This is mostly important for businesses and developers within corporations.
 A license lets developers know what restrictions you've placed on your code and how they can use it.

 Don't skimp on your README.
 If you want/expect developers to use your package, look at your README as the number one way to communicate its value.
 This is the marketing site for your package.
 Give it a little T.L.C.

 ### Versioning Your Package
 We're almost there!
 The last thing we need to talk about before we release our package is versioning.
 This is **super important**.
 Versioning is how we tell Meteor (and other developers) when our code was last updated and how.
-In order to do this, we use something called semantic versioning.
+In order to do this, we use something called [Semantic Versioning](http://semver.org/).

 #### Using Semantic Versioning
-Semantic versioning implies a three number version scheme: `<major>.<minor>.<bug>`.
+Semantic versioning implies a three number version scheme: `<major>.<minor>.<patch>`.
 Here's what this means:

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >